kbsjacobbb/Programming-Assignment-3/README.md

     cars = pd.read_csv('cars.csv')

-The code above is used to read the imported CSV file.
+The code above reads the imported CSV file.
 The name of "cars" is the assigned variable, **pd.read_csv** is the command used to read the CSV file, and **cars.csv** is the CSV file being read.

 ## A. POSITIONAL AND LABEL-BASED SLICING

+This activity shows how **positional slicing** works by extracting a subset of data based on its numerical position.

 ### Code: